Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

 <img src="https://hansuai-hong.github.io/assets/9.png" alt="Description" width="600" height="450">
 </p>

 To gain deeper insights, reviews were categorizd into positive and negative sentiments.
 By isolating the most frequently mentioned words in positive reviews, the top 10 frequent words of particular products from positive were highlighted.
 Similarly, negative reviews also been pinpointed from 10 most frequent words of particular products.

-Nevertheless, those frequent words appear in both postive and negative (common words) are filtered out to improve the effectiveness.
+Nevertheless, those frequent words appear in both postive and negative (common words) are filtered out to improve the sensitivity.

-Word clouds were used to represent the pros and cons of Sephora products based on customer feedback to effectively visualize the findings.
-Word clouds provide an intuitive way to showcase prominent words, making it easier to recognize key attributes associated with customer feedbacks.
+in this model, word clouds were used to represent the pros and cons based on customer feedback to effectively visualize the findings by showcase the prominent words, making it easier to recognize.
 This approach helps to extract meaningful insights from large volumes of review data, ultimately contributing to a better understanding of customer preferences and areas for product enhancement.
 <p align="center">
 <img src="https://hansuai-hong.github.io/assets/10.png" alt="Description" width="1000" height="500">
 </p>